lucaswiman/lucaswiman.github.io/_posts/2025-01-02-teaching-transformers-arithmetic.md

 To learn more about transformers and LLMs, I tried reproducing the results from [Transformers Can Do Arithmetic with the Right Embeddings](https://arxiv.org/abs/2405.17399), an interesting paper on altering LLM architecture to allow more easily learning basic arithmetic.

 The idea in the paper is to train a transformer on formulaic prompts like "27+34=61", with the goal of being able to generalize to Out Of Distribution (OOD) numbers.
 To achieve this, the authors use an approach which they call "abacus encoding":
-:

 1. Numbers are written with the least significant digit first rather than last (i.e. "one hundred and twenty-three plus four hundred and fifty-six" is written 321+654).
 2. Digits are always tokenized as separate tokens.
 This is definitely _not_ the case with models like OpenAI's GPT series, with a substantial number of tokens in the language consisting of 2-digit or 3-digit numbers.
-This is presumably onpositionale reason otherwise quite intelligent LLMs are fairly bad at arithmetic: imagine having to learn _from context_ that `765` consists of the sequence of digits 7 6 5, or more famously [that `11` consists of 1 1](https://community.openai.com/t/why-9-11-is-larger-than-9-9-incredible/869824).
+This is presumably one reason otherwise quite intelligent LLMs are fairly bad at arithmetic: imagine having to learn _from context_ that `765` consists of the sequence of digits 7 6 5, or more famously [that `11` consists of 1 1](https://community.openai.com/t/why-9-11-is-larger-than-9-9-incredible/869824).
 It's remarkable they can do any kind of reasoning about numbers at all.
 3. There is a special positional encoding for numbers, a collection of 100 learned weight vectors recording the position of the ith digit in a number.
 E.g. our 321+654 example would get encode as the sequence:
    * (Learned embedding of token "3") + (Learned abacus encoding vector at position 1)
    * (embedding of "2") + (abacus encoding at position 2)